jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Shipwrecker Crab.md

 RacialMods: +8 Perception
 Languages:
 SQ: powerful claws
+SpecialAbilities:
+  Powerful Claws (Ex): >
-SpecialAbilities: Powerful Claws (Ex) A shipwrecker crab's claw attacks deal damage equal to 1-1/2 times its Strength modifier.
+    A shipwrecker crab's claw attacks deal damage equal to 1-1/2 times its Strength modifier.
 In addition, a shipwrecker crab ignores up to 5 points of hardness when damaging objects.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: